-The City of Fort Wayne jumpstarted its downtown redevelopment, by initiating a mixed-use urban redevelopment project called Harrison Square.
-For a downtown that had seen only $2 million of private development in the past decade, this public/private partnership, when completed, will bring nearly $150 million in investments to the mega-block development.
+The City of Fort Wayne jumpstarted its downtown redevelopment by initiating a mixed-use urban redevelopment project called Harrison Square.
+For a downtown that had seen only $2 million of private development in the past decade, when completed this public-private partnership will bring nearly $150 million in investments to the mega-block development.

-The Harrison Square project marks a key point in the history of development in Downtown Fort Wayne.
-Such an expansive mixed-use development provides the necessary step for encouraging more healthy and family oriented downtown activity.
-JPR was able to bind the numerous spaces and structures as one, through well planned circulation, high quality design, and a focus on the pedestrian experience.
+The Harrison Square project marked a key point in the history of development in downtown Fort Wayne.
+An expansive mixed-use development provides the necessary step for encouraging healthier, family-oriented downtown activity.
+JPR was able to bind the numerous spaces and structures as one, through well planned circulation, high-quality design, and a focus on the pedestrian experience.